This virtual journey now returns to the main line at the Old Double Lock.

 The canal narrows slightly at the site of Callens Swing Bridge.

-Water from Black Brook flows along the middle of the canal bed.
+Water from Black Brook flows along the middle of what was once the canal bed.

 A short distance ahead is the dried out Broad Oak Basin.
 The photo shows the basin entrance to the left and the canal looking back towards the Old Double Lock to the right.